SDS Volume (430)

 Method/Apparatus/Procedure:

-Air-water partition coefficents were measured by saturating a portion of water by a stream of nitrogen containing a known vapour concentration of (1).
-After equilibration, the dissolved (1) was absorbed in a porous polymer trap and the entrapped (1) analysed by gas chromatography.
-The method and apparatus are described in detail in ref 1.
+Air-water partition coefficients were measured by saturating a portion of water by a stream of nitrogen containing a known vapour concentration of (1).
+After equilibration, the dissolved (1) was adsorbed in a porous polymer trap and the entrapped (1) analyzed by gas chromatography.
+The method and apparatus are described in detail in [1].

 Source and Purity of Materials: